Goals and Priorities

 • Decriminalize disability and decrease abusive practices towards people with mental illness by law enforcement organizations.

-• Enforce the rights of people with mental illness by investigating abuse and neglect in carceral facilities.
+• Enforce the rights of people with mental illness to be free from abuse and neglect by monitoring and building relationships in carceral facilities.

-• Protect beneficiaries by educating representatives payees about their responsibilities and identifying cases of financial exploitation.
+• Protect beneficiaries by educating representative payees about their responsibilities and identifying cases of financial exploitation.

 Promote Self Determination